Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

-Although in the case of Einstein-\AE{}ther gravity, in which the phase and group velocities are equivalent, the fact that the asymptotic momentum and energy fluxes depend on the retardation set by the group velocity is an important general result \cite{PhysRev.105.1129}\footnote{This statement can also be understood as directly following from asymptotic energy-momentum conservation and the fact that the momentum density and flux are precisely related by a factor of the group velocity.}.
-It represents the key reason for the group velocity to enter the discussion and is important to keep in mind when comparing the results to earlier work \cite{Heisenberg:2024cjk}.
-We elaborate on this point and the comparison to non-trivial dispersion relations in appendix~\ref{App:EMTensorGen}.
-Moreover, from the considerations in this appendix, it can be understood that through the fundamental relation between energy and momentum of a propagating energy of a wave-packet, the scalar momentum fluxes in Eq.~\eqref{eq:self_stress_energyFlux} can readily be associated to corresponding energy fluxes.
+Although in the case of Einstein-\AE{}ther gravity, in which the phase and group velocities are equivalent, the fact that the asymptotic momentum and energy fluxes depend on the retardation set by the group velocity is an important general result \cite{PhysRev.105.1129}.\footnote{This statement can also be understood as directly following from asymptotic energy-momentum conservation and the fact that the momentum density and flux are precisely related by a factor of the group velocity.} It represents the key reason for the group velocity to enter the discussion and is important to keep in mind when comparing the results to earlier work \cite{Heisenberg:2024cjk}.
+We elaborate on this point and the comparison to nontrivial dispersion relations in Appendix~\ref{App:EMTensorGen}.
+Moreover, from the considerations in this appendix, it can be understood that through the fundamental relation between energy and momentum of a propagating energy of a wave packet, the scalar momentum fluxes in Eq.~\eqref{eq:self_stress_energyFlux} can readily be associated to corresponding energy fluxes.
 From now on, we will thus denote all velocities in terms of physical group velocities $\beta_\psi$.

-Through the second variation approach, we therefore relatively straightforwardly obtained a manifestly gauge invariant expression for the spacial components of the asymptotic energy-momentum tensor in Einstein-\AE{}ther gravity.
-Moreover, as we show in the Appendix \ref{Appendix:lineareq}, reducing these expressions to the corresponding specific gauges, they match earlier computations in the literature.
-The spacial components of the energy-momentum tensor in the special form in Eq.~\eqref{eq:EmGen2} are in fact all we need for the computation of the memory, which is why we will leave a technically more complex computation of the full expressions for future work.
-However, in principle, applying the second variation approach to the manifestly gauge-invariant second order action is expected to yield a well defined energy-momentum in all components.
-Indeed, in general, if the linear equations of motion can be written in a manifestly gauge invariant way, the second variation approach indicates that this property automatically carries over to the asymptotic Isaacson energy-momentum tensor as well.
+Through the second variation approach, we therefore relatively straightforwardly obtained a manifestly gauge-invariant expression for the spatial components of the asymptotic energy-momentum tensor in Einstein-\AE{}ther gravity.
+Moreover, as we show in Appendix \ref{Appendix:lineareq}, reducing these expressions to the corresponding specific gauges, they match earlier computations in the literature.
+The spatial components of the energy-momentum tensor in the special form in Eq.~\eqref{eq:EmGen2} are in fact all we need for the computation of the memory, which is why we will leave a technically more complex computation of the full expressions for future work.
+However, in principle, applying the second variation approach to the manifestly gauge-invariant second-order action is expected to yield a well defined energy-momentum in all components.
+Indeed, in general, if the linear equations of motion can be written in a manifestly gauge-invariant way, the second variation approach indicates that this property automatically carries over to the asymptotic Isaacson energy-momentum tensor as well.